 Local and Remote Storage

 After enabling the backup daemon, you must register a certain type of storage that is identified by a unique ID.
-The back-end storage can be one of three types:

-- Local Storage: Local back end in the file system of the firewall
+Local Storage: Local back end in the file system of the firewall

-- Remote Storage: An AWS S3 bucket
+Remote Storage: An AWS S3 bucket

-- Remote Storage: An Azure blob
+Remote Storage: An Azure blob

 Although the size of local storage is limited by the size of the firewall's internal hard disk/SSD, remote cloud storage is limited only by the licensing model you chose.
 However, if local control, availability, and speed are paramount to you, operating local storage can be the better choice.

-Connecting to storage is provided by configuring a 'path' that lets the backup daemon send data to the configured storage.
+Connecting to storage is provided by configuring a 'path' (back-end URL) that lets the backup daemon send data to the configured storage.
 The format for the 'path' depends on the type of storage you chose:

 Local storage: